First U.S. Public School Founded (1635),

 It was on this date, February 13, 1635, that a headmaster (Philemon Pormont) was selected for the first U.S. public school, Boston Latin School.
 The school itself was founded on April 23 in Boston, Massachusetts, by Rev. John Cotton, a Puritan clergyman and devout theocrat born in Derbyshire.
 Cotton wanted to create a school modeled after the Free Grammar School in Boston, England.
 Boston Latin, where five of the 56 signers of the U.S. Constitution attended, is now located in Boston's Fenway neighborhood.

-It is useful to note that, although the first public school in the U.S. was founded by a clergyman, throughout the history of Christianity the churches have been either indifferent to, or hostile to, public education.
+It is instructive to note that, although the first public school in the U.S. was founded by a clergyman, throughout the history of Christianity the churches have been either indifferent to, or hostile to, public education.
 Yes, Christian communities opened a few schools as Rome was decaying — but only after Christians had succeeded in destroying what even Augustine of Hippo had judged a fine system of free public education under pagan Rome.
-“With few exceptions they had disappeared by the sixth century,” says historian William Boyd.
+"With few exceptions they had disappeared by the sixth century," says historian William Boyd.
 As historian Joseph McCabe puts it,

-The undisputed truth is that by 350 A.D., before Christianity was established by force, there were free primary and secondary schools everywhere, and by 450 A.D. they had all perished; that in 350 the majority of the workers was literate, and by 450 — and for centuries afterward — probably not one percent of them could read.
+The undisputed truth is that by 350 A.D., before Christianity was established by force, there were free primary and secondary schools everywhere, and by 450 A.D. they had all perished; that in 350 the majority of the workers [were] literate, and by 450 — and for centuries afterward — probably not one percent of them could read.

 "After Jesus Christ," said Church Father Tertullian (c160-c230 CE), "all curiosity is superfluous."
 Most unbiased histories of education will point out, more or less candidly, the embarrassing facts about the Christian indifference toward education during most of the Christian era: